Advertisement

 Cats love a good game of hide and seek.
 It taps into their instinct as hunters and predators.
 How often has your furry friend leapt out from behind the sofa to launch a surprise attack?
 The little rascal.

-Some cats use hiding space to feel safe and secure, especially in a new environment.
+Some cats use hiding spaces to feel safe and secure, especially in a new environment.
 But prolonged periods of isolation and hiding can be a sign of anxiety.
 They can also interfere with eating, drinking, and toilet habits.
 Speak to a vet for more advice.

 More news about...